intfoundation/intchain-docs/docs/concepts/1-general-concepts.md

 ### Validator Candidate Node

-Only top 100 bonded full nodes (the max validator size will increase to 100) can become validator nodes, the rest will become candidates.
+Only top 25 bonded full nodes can become validator nodes, the rest will become candidates.
 The situation will change as delegation amount changes.

 ## User Types